Pavan-1997/AWS_CDN/README.md

 ## 1. Introduction to Content Delivery Networks (CDN)

-Imagine you have a website with lots of cool content, like images, videos, and documents.
-When a user visits your site from a different location far away from your server, the content might take a long time to load.
-That's where CDN comes to the rescue!

 A CDN is like a network of servers spread across various locations worldwide.
 These servers store a copy of your website's content.
 When a user requests your website, the content is delivered from the server closest to the user, making it super fast!
 It's like having a local store for your website content everywhere in the world.